iljarotar/synth/README.md

       val: 1
 ```

-The `mod` field of the `amp`, `phase` or `cutoff` parameters is a list of oscillators, that will modulate that respective paramter.
+The `mod` field of the `amp`, `phase`, `cutoff` or `vol` parameters is a list of oscillators, that will modulate that respective paramter.
 Here is an example of a tremolo effect.

 ```yaml
 volume: 1